 The Youth Law (Trial, Punishment and Modes of Treatment), 1971 determines the methods of operation for government agencies that focus on youth involved in criminal activities.
-The law applies to minors of ages 12-18 years.
-Given recognition of the fact that the Israeli legislation might not meet the standards of the CRC, which the State had ratified in 1991, in July of 2008, the Rot-Levi Committee was founded to integrate principles of the CRC into Israeli juvenile justice procedures.
+The law applies to minors of ages 12–18 years.
+Given recognition that the Israeli legislation might not meet the standards of the CRC, which the state had ratified in 1991, in July of 2008, the Rotlevi Committee was founded to integrate principles of the CRC into Israeli juvenile justice procedures.
 That month, the Knesset passed Amendment No. 14 to the Youth Law.
-The amendment is intended to help realize the rights of minors in criminal proceedings while maintaining their dignity and giving due weight to their rehabilitation and integration into society.
+The amendment is intended to help realise the rights of minors in criminal proceedings while maintaining their dignity and giving due weight to their rehabilitation and integration into society.
 The amendment added special provisions concerning the right of the child to express his or her position before a decision is made on his or her case.

-Kadman (2002) claims that although the majority of countries have signed and ratified the CRC, globally, a large gap remains between the terms being agreed to in theory convention and the practice on the ground.
-In reality, this ratification does not guarantee the adherence to the basic rights as enshrined within the convention documents.
-Ben Arieh, Natanson and Kosher (2006) claim that fulfilling these rights depends on the perceptions, beliefs and attitudes towards understanding children’s rights in a given society and according to population group (by ages, cultures, ethnic groups, and socio-economic status).
+Kadman (2002) claimed that although the majority of countries had signed and ratified the CRC, globally, a large gap remained between the terms agreed to in theory, and the convention and practice on the ground.
+Indeed, this ratification does not guarantee the adherence to the basic rights as enshrined within the convention documents.
+Ben-Arieh, Natanson, and Kosher (2006) claimed that fulfilling these rights depends on the perceptions, beliefs, and attitudes towards understanding children’s rights in a given society and according to population group (by ages, cultures, ethnic groups, and socio-economic status).

-In their analysis of the Israeli juvenile justice policies that defined the past two decades, Ajzenstadt and Khouri-Kassabri (2013) claim that the juvenile justice policy in Israel has been shaped by three interrelated discourses: a traditional rehabilitative discourse, a rights discourse, and an economic discourse.
-The rehabilitative discourse centered on a rehabilitative approach with an affinity for economic and rights discourses.
+In their analysis of the Israeli juvenile justice policies that defined the previous two decades, Ajzenstadt and Khoury-Kassabri (2013) claimed that the juvenile justice policy in Israel has been shaped by three interrelated discourses: a traditional rehabilitative discourse, a rights discourse, and an economic discourse.
+The rehabilitative discourse centred on a rehabilitative approach with an affinity for economic and rights discourses.
 The rights discourse remained independent from the justice discourse and was based on the belief that the state has a responsibility to ensure children’s proper development.
 The economic discourse mainly included practical economic concerns and was strongly linked to welfare ideas and beliefs.
-The authors find that these discourses, which were embedded with traditional values generated by Israel’s child-centered culture, helped to shape the Israeli juvenile justice system.
-Ajzenstadt and Khoury-Kassabri further claim that the 1971 Youth Law and its accompanying regulations were based on the welfare approach, treating juvenile delinquents as victims of drives beyond their ability to control, whom the state thus must care for (2013: 115).
+The authors found that these discourses, which were embedded with traditional values generated by Israel’s child-centred culture, helped to shape the Israeli juvenile justice system.
+Ajzenstadt and Khoury-Kassabri further claimed that the 1971 Youth Law and its accompanying regulations were based on the welfare approach, treating juvenile delinquents as victims of drives beyond their ability to control, whom the state thus must care for (2013: 115).

-Advocates of children’s rights, along with legal practitioners, insisted that policies dealing with juvenile delinquents should reflect the CRC principles (Ajzenstadt and Khouri-Kassabri 2013: 118).
+Advocates of children’s rights, along with legal practitioners, insisted that policies dealing with juvenile delinquents should reflect the CRC principles (Ajzenstadt and Khoury-Kassabri 2013: 118).
 While Israel joined the global recognition of the CRC, Israel’s rights discourse was strongly influenced by the welfare state approach and independent from the responsibility discourse, which emerged in other places (Ibid.: 122).

-Ajzenstadt (2002) suggests that Zionist ideology is one of various factors affecting the juvenile justice system.
-She explains that under the eyes of Israeli regulation, children and youth were divided into three main categories: middle class Ashkenazi youth, new immigrants, and working class orientals and Palestinians.
-The perception of some groups as “primitive” or “undeserving” affected the mode in which the state, including the criminal justice system, treated them and reacted to their behaviors (Ajzenstadt 2002: 588).
+Ajzenstadt (2002) suggested that Zionist ideology is one of various factors affecting the juvenile justice system.
+She explained that under the eyes of Israeli regulation, children and youth were divided into three main categories: middle class Ashkenazi youth, new immigrants, and working class ‘orientals,’ and Palestinians.
+The perception of some groups as ‘primitive’ or ‘undeserving’ affected the mode in which the state, including the criminal justice system, treated them and reacted to their behaviours (Ajzenstadt 2002: 588).

-I.V Juvenile Delinquency and Child Arrest among the Jewish and Palestinian populations
+I.V Juvenile Delinquency and Child Arrest Among the Jewish and Palestinian Populations